kkumer/gepard/README.md

 ## Synopsis

-**Gepard** - package for working with generalized parton distributions (GPDs)
+**Gepard** - tool for studying the 3D quark and gluon distributions in the nucleon

-(**This git branch is a complete rewrite of the code, and not yet ready for production use!**)

-Modelling GPDs in momentum fraction or conformal moment space, perturbative QCD evolution and calculation of conformal Compton form factors (CFFs) up to NNLO accuracy.
-Modelling CFFs using dispersion relations.
-Calculation of DVCS and DVMP observables.
-Fitting to experimental data (both least-squares and neural nets).
+Modelling Generalized Parton Distributions (GPD) and Compton form factors (CFF).
+Perturbative QCD evolution and calculation of deeply virtual Compton scattering (DVCS) and deeply virtual meson production (DVMP) to NLO accuracy.
+Fitting parametrized models to experimental data.

 ## Installation